bpAlejandro/FunWeatherApp/README.md

 - Download all the files.

-- Replace the value of the myAPIkey variable inside the apikey.example.js with your own API Key from [https://openweathermap.org/](https://openweathermap.org/) and save the file as "apikey.js". *To find your own API key you only need to register, click on your profile and go to My API Keys.*
+- Replace the value of the API_KEY variable inside the apikey.example.js with your own API Key from [https://openweathermap.org/](https://openweathermap.org/) and save the file as "apikey.js". *To find your own API key you only need to register, click on your profile and go to My API Keys.*

 - Do the changes to want to the main.js code.
 Change the ranges or the sentences, add more of them.
 Be creative.